frougon/xcref/README.md

 This is an alpha release.
 Some interfaces may change if they prove to be suboptimal.
 The documentation isn't finished.
 The code has received reasonable testing but might still have bugs.
-I haven't had time to write a formal test suite yet, though `l3build` should make this a reasonably easy task.

 If you think the interface (API) could be improved, please submit your ideas.
 If you are a native speaker of one of the languages for which a